Black Covert Woodland, near Aberystwyth

 Sheltered picnic site with riverside walk

-Walking trails through huge beech trees with views over surrounding hills
+Walks through huge beech trees with views over hills

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.